TeMedy/apache-wsgi/README.md

 ## Clean up

 After running the docker build a couple of times, there will be images that occupies space on your hard drive.
 To Clean up those files, you need to run `docker rmi` and `docker volume rm`.
 To simpify the clean up process, I put all the clean up commands in the script `cleanup-docker`.
 This script stops all the containers. if you want more, you need to modify the script by uncommenting the lines that remove images and volumes.
+Although Docker tends to gubble up the hard drive on Mac.
+See [here](https://github.com/docker/for-mac/issues/371) for some discussion and drastic solutions.